cheike569/willamette-edu-guest-talk-project/README.md

 ## Introduction

 This project illustrates some fundamental ideas of PHP development, such as Request/Response Handling Concepts with Middleware, and offers a basic example application of a PHP API with Sqlite, PHPUnit.
-It also offers is a great opportunity to dive deeper if needed.
+It's also a great opportunity to dive deeper if desired.
 The API accepts JPG images that are uploaded to the server and returned as a thumbnail.
 A Sqlite file contains the database.
 Unit tests written with PHPUnit are part of the project.

 ### Directory Structure